pygfx/wgpu-py/README.md

 Note that on Linux, the `tk` canvas does not work.
 Wayland currently only works with the GLFW canvas (and is unstable).

-On OS X you need at least OSX 10.13 (High Sierra) to have Vulkan support.
+On MacOS you need at least 10.13 (High Sierra) to have Vulkan support.
 At the moment, we've not implemented drawing to a window yet (see #29).